FAQ in English

 Our Master directly follows from our Bachelor program.
 Continuation is guaranteed in that case.
-Should you have a different prior diploma, your admission file will be evaluated by the Faculty.
-The criteria are an equivalent background to that provided by our Bachelor and a good GPA.
+Should you have a different prior diploma, your admission file will undergo a full assessment via the formal submission procedure.
+The major criteria are that you show a background equivalent to that provided by our Bachelor and a good GPA.

 See: CI and RG Art 2 and 3 and RM Art B 3b.